9beach/analyze-sgf/README.en-US.md

 With [Sabaki](https://sabaki.yichuanshen.de/) or
 [Lizzie](https://github.com/featurecat/lizzie) with
-KataGo, you can analyze a SGF file in real time.
+KataGo, you can analyze an SGF file in real-time.
 But with `analyze-sgf`, you can analyze many SGF files all at once, and save the KataGo reviewed SGF files automatically.
-If you open this reviewed SGF files with Sabaki, you can analyze them with the help of the overall win rate, good and bad move labes, and proposed variations.
+If you open these reviewed SGF files with Sabaki, you can analyze them with the help of the overall win rate, good and bad move labels, and proposed variations.

 `analyze-sgf` also gives you a way to specify a very large number of visits and let KataGo analyze several hours, then save and recycle the KataGo analysis data (not reviewed SGF).
-This provides a whole new level of depth compared to using KataGo in real time.
+This provides a whole new level of depth compared to using KataGo in real-time.

 ## Installation